Backups

 After a successful restore, you MUST remove the env var again!

-If you don't do it, Rauthy will re-apply the same backup with the next restart.
+If you don't do it, Rauthy will re-apply the same backup with each following restart over and over again.

 You only need to set this single value: